CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

 oc get persistentvolumeclaim/html -o yaml > pvc.yaml
 ```

-Most of the information in the `YAML` retrieved is generated by OpenShift, and can be deleted:
+Most of the information in the `YAML` retrieved is status information generated by OpenShift and can be deleted:

 ```diff
 @@ -1,18 +1,7 @@